rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/project_structure/index.md

 The `deploy-project.sh` script uses [Terraform](https://www.terraform.io/) and the [Terraform LXD Provider](https://registry.terraform.io/providers/terraform-lxd/lxd/) to launch the project's containers on the host machine.
 The version stamp provided to the `build-images.sh` script also needs to be provided to the `deploy-project.sh` script so that Terraform can identify the container images to launch.

 Component containers are launched as specified in the Terraform configuration.
 Terraform reads the current state on the host machine and makes changes to bring the host machine into the desired state.
 On the first execution of the `deploy-project.sh` script, no resources have been deployed to the host machine so that Terraform deploys the entire project.
 On a later execution, changes are only made where necessary (e.g. to upgrade a container to a newer version, built in a later build-images step).

+### The `delete-terraform-state.sh` script

+The script deletes the terraform state for the project on the control-node, so that a new deployment can be started from scratch.
+This script is used only in a restore process during disaster recovery and should otherwise never be used.

+### The `start-project-containers.sh` script

+This script starts each project container in turn.
+The script is used during backup and restore procedures and should otherwise never be needed.

+### The `stop-project-containers.sh` script

+This script stops each project container in turn.
+The script is used during backup and restore procedures and should otherwise never be needed.